 He obtained additional daily time synchronization via public stations available on free high frequency radio.
 Accurate time is essential for accurate longitude, but fairly decent latitude fix can come from simple sights on celestial bodies.
 At least star locations don’t change… much.

-Check out Longitude, by Dana Sobel, for an interesting documentary of the Longitude Act, John Harrison, and early development of chronometers, driven by the simple yet critical need for locating oneself accurately on the open ocean.
+Check out Longitude, by Dava Sobel, for an interesting documentary of the Longitude Act, John Harrison, and early development of chronometers, driven by the simple yet critical need for locating oneself accurately on the open ocean.

 Now we’re a true sailing vessel once again!Hal Roth, aboard Whisper, upon hearing a crash-bang below, and finding that his little two-cylinder auxillary engine had fallen off its motor mounts, and has thus been rendered useless.